wifi1999/KusiNote/README.md

 ### query service
 The query service is used to handle the user's data management, including post and comment management.

+### client
+The client is used render the web pages for the note taker app.

 ## Features